alphagov/govuk-design-system/src/community/design-system-day/session-information.md

 ignoreInSitemap: true
 ---

-To find out about Design System Day, see the [Design System Day](/community/design-system-day/) page.
+See the [Design System Day](/community/design-system-day/) page to find out more.